Ernst Herman van Rappard: Later years

 Van Rappard was captured by Canadian soldiers in May 1945 and taken into custody, initially in Utrecht and then in Scheveningen.
-His service for Germany resulted in him being sentenced to death in 1949, although this was changed to life imprisonment.
+His service for Germany resulted in him being sentenced to death in 1949, albeit this was later changed to life imprisonment.
 He was variously imprisoned in Leeuwarden and Breda before dying of a brain haemorrhage in the central prison hospital in Vught.